runicfox/rockwoods-linux-zine/content/issue-001/03-getting-started.md

 #### 🧰 What Exactly *Is* Linux?

 Linux isn’t a single operating system, but a family of systems that all share the same open-source core.
-Think of it like different flavors of ice cream — Ubuntu, Mint, and Fedora are all Linux, just with different styles and extras.
+Think of it like different flavors of ice cream: Ubuntu, Mint, and Fedora are all Linux, just with different styles and extras.
 At its heart, Linux gives you **freedom, security, and control** over your computer.

 ---